systeemkabouter/puppet_ispprotect/README.md

 base directory that needs to be scanned using the payload.
 Defaults to '/var/www/html'

-* `scan_frequency`

-Set the scan frequency to daily or weekly.
-Defaults to daily

 * `manage_clamav`

 Ensures the package clamav is installed, defaults to true